shakacode/use-ssr-computation.macro/README.md

 export default App;
 ```
-The `luxon` package is included on server-budle and executed on the server side, passing the formatted date to the client side.
-If the user change their birthdate on the client side, the `ssr-computation file` will be dynamically loaded on the client side, execute it, and return the updated result.
+The `luxon` package is included on server-budle and executed on the server side.
+The formatted date is passed to the client side.
+If the user changes their birthdate on the client side, the SSR computation file will be dynamically loaded on the client side, execute it, and return the updated result.

 ## Subscriptions Feature
 The macro now supports a "subscription" mechanism.
 This allows dynamic computations that can update over time.

 ### Computation File with Subscription
-Your computation file should have the usual compute function and an additional subscribe function if it supports dynamic updates:
+Your computation file should have the usual `compute` function and an additional `subscribe` function if it supports dynamic updates:

+The subscription function will only be called on the client side.
+Only in the following cases:
+- The computation is not cached before (there is a cache miss).
+- The `fetchSubscriptions` function is called.
+In this case, all SSR computaiton files are downloaded and executed.

+**The `compute` function will be called first and then the `subscribe` function.**
 ```javascript
 export const compute = () => {
   // computation logic